 Now that we all have our iPhones running Cydia again I started to get a bit restless for something new to play around with.
 After looking around the repositories for apps and ringtones, I decided as a computer nerd myself, that I wanted to create my own Cydia repository.

-A few seconds of Google searching lead me to this article on creating a Cydia repository.
+A few seconds of Google searching lead me to an article on creating a Cydia repository.
 I figured it shouldn’t be too hard so I took a crack at it today…

 I am happy to say that after reading this article a couple times, I was able to successfully make my own Cydia repository and host it on my own existing web server.
 Since I am big on custom ringtones (per my earlier article), I decided to start there and made my first ringtone download.